Q6. Reflect & Share

-- Use the skills from Thing 11: Powerful Presentations and create a presentation that will encourage others to get involved with your solution.
+- Use the skills from Thing 11: Powerful Presentations or Thing 17.Q3 Creating a Digital Artifact and create a presentation that will encourage others to get involved with your solution.
 Select and use the best tool to share your problem and solution.
 Your presentation should include:

 - Create a name for your solution.

 - What is the problem you’re trying to solve?
 (Refer to Define in Quest 2)

 - Why is it important for the problem to be solved?
 (Refer to Empathize in Quest 2)